Below are solutions to some of the most common issues users have connecting to "MSU-Secure".

 For the technically adventurous: Try disabling IPv6 on your network adapter.
 On Windows Vista and 7, disable LLDP on the adapter as well.
 Verify that the drivers for your wireless card are up to date.
 Try doing a winsock reset on Windows.

-For those pulling out their hair: Please contact the IT Center Help Desk at 994-1777.
+For those pulling out their hair: Please contact the IT Services Help Desk at 994-1777.